Augusta Déjerine-Klumpke

 Augusta Déjerine-Klumpke (15 October 1859 – 5 November 1927) was an American-born French medical doctor known for her work in neuroanatomy.
-She was the one of the first female interns to work in a hospital in Paris.
+She was one of the first female interns to work in a hospital in Paris.
 She was a recipient of the Officier de la Légion d'honneur and Chevalier de la Légion d'honneur.

+Déjerine-Klumpke discovered Klumpke paralysis, which is named after her.

-Early life
+Early life and education

-Klumpke was born in San Francisco, California, the daughter of Dorothea Mathilda Tolle, from New York, and John Gerard Klumpke, a businessman.
+Klumpke was born in San Francisco, California, the daughter of Dorothea Mathilda Tolle, of New York, and John Gerard Klumpke, a businessman.
 Her older sister, Anna Elizabeth Klumpke, had an infection in her leg that left her with a disability.
 Their mother took the family to Europe for eighteen months to find physicians for Anna, leaving their father behind in San Francisco.

-Klumpke says her parents grew apart in her mother's absence, but a 1906 newspaper article implies that John Klumpke had an affair that ended their marriage.
+Klumpke says her parents grew apart in her mother's absence, and a 1906 newspaper article implies that John Klumpke had an extramarital affair that ended their marriage.
 After her divorce, Tolle took her children to Bad Cannstatt, Germany, and then Lausanne, Switzerland.
 Klumpke says that her mother suggested that she study medicine, and moved their family to Paris in October 1877 to facilitate this.

-Famous Siblings

 Three of Klumpke's sisters were very successful in their fields: Anna Elizabeth Klumpke as a portrait artist; Dorothea Klumpke as an astronomer, and the first woman with a degree in mathematics from the Sorbonne; and Julia Klumpke as a violinist, noted for studying with Eugène Ysaÿe.
 A fifth sister, Mathilda Klumpke, studied piano, but died of diphtheria at the age of 30.
 Their brother, John William Klumpke, became an engineer.

-Medical Training

-Initially, Klumpke trained at the Faculty of Medicine in Paris, while taking science classes at the Sorbonne and working at the laboratories of the Museum of Natural History.
+Klumpke trained at the Faculty of Medicine in Paris, while taking science classes at the Sorbonne and working at the laboratories of the Museum of Natural History.
 She then studied anatomy and dissection, receiving a prize for her skills.
-She started applying for hospital externships, for further study, but was rejected repeatedly as a woman.
+She started applying for hospital externships, for further study, but was repeatedly rejected due to her gender.

-In 1880, she started an internship at the Charité Hospital in Berlin.
-The head of the clinic was Joseph Jules Dejerine, ten years her senior, and her future husband.
+In 1880, she started an internship at the Charité Hospital in Paris.
+The head of the clinic was Joseph Jules Dejerine, a scientist ten years her senior whom she would later marry.
 She then went to Saint-Louis Hospital in Paris to study obstetrics and pediatrics.

 In 1882, Blanche Edwards-Pillet petitioned before the Paris municipal council, and finally the rules were changed, allowing women to compete for externships.
-Edwards and Klumpke became the first women externs in Paris Hospitals.
+Edwards-Pillet and Klumpke became the first women externs in Paris Hospitals.